The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

 We prove in this paper that we can construct a distance on the class of metric spectral triples based upon our construction of the propinquity.
 Our metric, which we will call the spectral propinquity, will be zero exactly between equivalent spectral triples, and it will be stronger than the propinquity.
 To reach our goal, we make the following observations.
-First, metric spectral triples give rise to {\gMVB s} in a completely natural manner.
-This is an important proof-of-concept for our work on the modular propinquity.
-We then prove that the metric propinquity actually already fully capture the metric properties of spectral triples without any modification to the propinquity: this indicates that our modular propinquity is an appropriate notion of convergence for modules.
+First, metric spectral triples give rise, in a completely natural manner, to {\gMVB s}, whose definition we recall below.
+This is an important proof-of-concept for our work on the modular propinquity \cite{Latremoliere16c,Latremoliere18d}, which extends the construction of a metric between {\qcms s} to a class of modules over {\qcms s}.

-Second, we want to encode more than the metric property for metric spectral triples.
+Secondly, we want to encode more than the metric property for metric spectral triples.
 Our project has given us the idea on how to proceed from there.
 As is well-known, spectral triples give rise to natural actions of $\R$ by unitaries on the underlying Hilbert space of the spectral triple.
 The propinquity is well-behaved with respect to group, or even monoid actions.
 In fact, we have defined a covariant version of the propinquity.
 In this paper, we introduce the covariant version of the modular propinquity in the same spirit as \cite{Latremoliere17c,Latremoliere18b,Latremoliere18c}.
-This is a contribution to our project on its own, so we develop it in its full generality.
+This is a contribution to our project on its own, so we develop it in its full generality --- other applications of the construction found in this paper could be, for instance to the study of the geometry of certain spaces of actions on modules, such as the class of the actions of the Heisenberg group actions on Heisenberg modules over quantum tori \cite{Connes80,Rieffel93,Latremoliere16c,Latremoliere17a,Latremoliere18a}.
 Now, applying the covariant modular propinquity to the {\gMVB s} defined by metric spectral triples and their canonical unitary actions of $\R$ is our spectral propinquity.